 To share the Speak Up 2017-18 national findings, Project Tomorrow plans to create a series of briefing papers and infographics to address key topics in the effective use of technology to enable new learning experiences and empower educational effectiveness.

 In the first of our series of Speak Up briefing papers, we examine the role of technology use in school as it applies to the enabling of equitable learning environments.
-The key findings from this special examination of the 2017-18 Speak Up Research Project for Digital Learning data include:
+The key findings from this special examination of the 2017-18 Speak Up Research Initiative data include:

 Over 100 people attended the Congressional Briefing including congressional staff members, student and staff representatives from some of our Speak up schools, and staff from many of our sponsors, champion outreach partners and non-profit partners.